mitarnik04/PhpPortfolio/README.md

 ## Project Overview

 This application is designed for clean presentation, professionalism, and easy extensibility.
-Its primary purpose is to provide a flexible platform for showcasing experience, projects, and providing a way for potential clients or fellow developers to get in contact, while demonstrating modern PHP best practices and maintainable engineering.
+Its primary purpose is to provide a flexible platform for showcasing experience, projects, and providing a way for potential clients or fellow developers to get in contact.
+Additionally, it reflects a conscious decision to implement core functionalities manually, enhancing my understanding of PHP's capabilities.

+**Why not use pre-made libraries?**

+To...

+- deepen my understanding of PHP, since it’s not my primary language.
+- challenge myself by building everything manually (excluding PHPMailer for secure email).
+- gain full control over the architecture and avoid dependencies on external frameworks or packages.
+- test my engineering discipline: building a robust, maintainable system with little to no external dependencies.

 ---